tiarnanor/Vibe-Coding-Project/GenAI-VisualStudio/memo.md

 **Bias and fairness** were also important.
 AI-generated summaries and explanations can reflect biases present in training data or default analytical assumptions.
 To mitigate this, I exposed raw LIDA outputs alongside rewritten, natural-language explanations.
 This transparency allows users to see the underlying reasoning rather than blindly trusting a polished narrative.

 **Over-reliance on AI** was a key risk I explicitly designed against.
-The product surfaces generated code, explanations, and evaluations, making it clear that outputs are suggestions—not facts.
+The product surfaces generated code, explanations, and evaluations, making it clear that outputs are suggestions, not facts.
 Users are encouraged to iterate, edit, or reject AI outputs rather than accept them as authoritative.

 Finally, **academic integrity** was an important consideration in my own use of AI during development.
 While I used ChatGPT extensively, all architectural decisions, debugging work, and final writing were my own.
 AI assisted with exploration and iteration, but I remained accountable for understanding and justifying every part of the system.
 This aligns with the course’s emphasis on honest and transparent AI use.